Python API Basics

 python

-cell_region = +surf1 +surf2 # Addition, not boolean logic
+cell_region = +surf1 +surf2 # Python cannot combine half-spaces this way

 # Correct - use explicit boolean operators